 The immunotherapy workshop may include optimal preclinical models for immunotherapy, targeting the microenvironment, combination immunotherapies, cellular therapies with NK cells, CAR-T cells, vaccines, ongoing clinical trials, and toxicities.

-– Michael Angelo, MD, PhD (Stanford University, Stanford CA)
+Crystal Mackall, MD (Stanford University, Stanford CA)

 This workshop will provide a presentation and discussion of cutting-edge translational biomarker technologies for the study of Neuroblastoma.
 In the first half, an overview of new technologies for assessing tissue and circulating biomarkers will be presented, beginning with next-generation imaging technologies such as multiplexed ion beam imaging (MIBI) and cytometry by time of flight (CytOF).
 Technical approaches for liquid biopsies will also be discussed, highlighting different methodologies for the study of circulating tumor DNA (ctDNA), miRNA, CTCs, and other circulating molecules.
 In the second half, we will narrow our focus to ctDNA biomarkers, and discuss the challenges and opportunities for developing and validating ctDNA assays for clinical use.
 This will include a group discussion, focusing on opportunities for collaboration and pooling of data, as well as how we should be thinking about clinical utility and the possibility of integrating ctDNA into clinical practice